Understanding 24/25 as a Decimal: A thorough look

 Q: Can all fractions be converted to decimals?

 A: Yes, all fractions can be converted to decimals.
-However, some will result in terminating decimals, while others will result in repeating decimals.
+On the flip side, some will result in terminating decimals, while others will result in repeating decimals.

 Q: What if the fraction has a larger numerator than denominator?